tblondelle/airport_project/README.md

 export SQL_DATABASE=airport
 ```
 3. Launch the server: `npm start`
-3. Visit your browser at: `http://localhost:8080`
+4. Visit your browser at: `http://localhost:8080`
+5. The first user created will be administrator.
+The following ones will be users.

+Note: if you are an admin, you have great privileges.
+Use these with care.

 ## Authors